bgachara/notes/assembly_language_101.md

       - memory addressing
       - hardware interfacing
       - input / output

 - Understanding Toolchain
       - process of taking code written and converting it to machine executable format.
       - includes the compiler, assembler, linker, loader and debugger.

 - Improve algorithm development skills
       - practice with a more explicit language hence better expression of ideas needed

 - Improve understanding of functions/ procedures
       - understand how they work.
       - contents and structure of the function call frame i.e activation record.
       - understand recursive functions

 - Understanding of I/O buffering

 - Understand compiler scope
       - understand scope and capabilities of the compiler

 - Introduce multiprocess concepts
       - shared memory, threaded processing.

 - Introduction of Interrupt processing concepts.
       - interrupt handling, interrupt service handling, vector interrupts.

+- Understanding how a compiler implements features of a high level language can aid in efficiency features selection.

 ## Basic Instructions